Can Cats Eat Bananas? Everything You Need to Know

 Are Bananas Good For Cats?

 Bananas are very healthy for people.
 They have many good things, like fiber, magnesium, potassium, and vitamin C. That’s why bananas make a great snack.
 But cats don’t need bananas.
-Cat food has all the nutrients cats need already.
-There’s no need to add extra fruit.
+Cat food has all the nutrients cats need already hence there is no need to add extra fruit.

 Also, most cats don’t care much for sweet foods like bananas.
 Some cats might like a small bite as a treat.
 But too much banana can be bad for cats.
 Bananas have a lot of sugar, which is not good in large amounts.